wavefrontHQ/docs/pages/doc/accounts.md

 - **New User Permissions:** Users with **Accounts, Groups & Roles** permission can view and modify new user default permissions.
 To do that, from the gear icon <i class="fa fa-cog"/> on the taskbar, select **Organization Settings**.
 These permissions *do not* apply to service accounts.
 - **New User Default Groups:** Users with **Accounts, Groups & Roles** permission can set up a default groups for new users.
 To do that, from the gear icon <i class="fa fa-cog"/> on the taskbar, select **Organization Settings**.
 All new user accounts get all permissions assigned to the default user groups.
 These permissions *do not* apply to service accounts.

+## Set Default Permissions for New Users

+You can set default permissions for new users.
+By default, all new users can perform a set of new user actions discussed above.
+In addition, you can create a set of default permissions that are assigned to every new user added to the system later on:

+1. Click the gear icon <i class="fa fa-cog"/> on the taskbar and select **Organization Settings**.
+2. On the **New Accounts Defaults** tab select the set of permissions you want to grant to new users.

+The default permissions affect only new user accounts that you create after you made the change.
+They do not affect service accounts.

+**Note:** In many cases, it makes sense to create a group with permissions for new users, and to set that group as the default for new users.

+## Set the Default User Group for New Users

+Each new user is assigned to the Everyone group.

+To add any new user to additional groups:

+1. Click the gear icon <i class="fa fa-cog"/> on the taskbar and select **Organization Settings**.
+2. In the **Default User Groups** text box:
+  * Start typing the name of additional groups to add groups.
+  * Click the **x** next to a group name to remove a group.
+You cannot remove the Everyone group.

+Going forward, new users are added to the group.
+They get the group's permissions and any permissions set as **New User Default Permissions**.